 Indexing codes have been assigned to about 5% of the patent applications published in 2004.

 Bibliographic data and full-text processing for search purposes

 Patent Register: DPINFO / DEPATIS

 The database PATDD, introduced in June 1992, covers the patent publications based on applications filed with the Patent Office of the former German Democratic Republic (GDR).
-It contains the bibliographic data, titles, abstracts, and keywords of patent documents published between 1981 and 1990.
-In 2003, the contents were substantially supplemented and corrected.
+It contains the bibliographic data, titles, abstracts, and intellectually allotted keywords of patent documents published between 1981 and 1990.
+PATDD contains about 120,000 records.

 The German Patent and Trade Mark Office on the Internet:

 Since November 1996, the GPTO has presented itself on the Internet (http://www.dpma.de).
 Increasing access rates reveal the attractiveness of the service.
-Compared to the year 2000 access figures have tripled.
 For DEPATISnet (http://depatisnet.dpma.de) see item VI; for Patent Register DPINFO see item II.

 A general part lists the ways of contacting the GPTO: addresses, ground plans and telephone numbers.
 Various e-mail addresses allow to directly contact the GPTO.
 The information area provides information on the various types of industrial property rights for new users.
 Several leaflets are available online.
 The FAQ area gives answers to the questions most frequently asked.
 The current press releases of the GPTO can be viewed.

 The download area provides forms, fact sheets and ordinances/regulations for downloading.
 Applicants may obtain the necessary application forms directly via the Internet.
 In addition to the forms, the corresponding fact sheets are available to provide information and assistance.
 An update page provides specific information on the changes in the data stock.